Mr GAN Kim Yong

 Mr Gan Kim Yong has been the Minister for Health since May 2011.

-Mr Gan also helms the Ministerial Committee on Ageing (MCA), which key focus is to spearhead Singapore's promotion of active ageing for its ageing population.
-It looks into matters such as active ageing and employability; aged care infrastructure; quality aged care and manpower development.
-In August 2015, the MCA unveiled the key features of a $3 billion Action Plan for Successful Ageing to help Singaporeans age confidently and lead active lives, with strong bonds with family and community.
-It includes about 60 initiatives covering 12 areas, namely, health and wellness, learning, volunteerism, employment, housing, transport, public spaces, respect and social inclusion, retirement adequacy, healthcare and aged care, protection for vulnerable seniors and research.
+Mr Gan also helms the Ministerial Committee on Ageing (MCA), which drives the formulation and implementation of ageing policies in Singapore.
+The MCA looks into matters such as active ageing and lifelong employability; senior friendly infrastructure; quality aged care and research into ageing.
+In August 2015, the MCA launched a $3 billion Action Plan for Successful Ageing to help Singaporeans age confidently and lead active lives, with strong bonds with family and community.
+It includes more than 70 initiatives across 12 areas, namely, health and wellness, learning, volunteerism, employment, housing, transport, public spaces, respect and social inclusion, retirement adequacy, healthcare and aged care, protection for vulnerable seniors and research.

 Prior to the Ministry of Health, Mr Gan headed the Ministry of Manpower from April 2008 to May 2011.
 In the 2009 economic recession, Mr Gan helped save jobs and minimise retrenchments through concerted efforts with industry partners.
 Under his charge, MOM stepped up efforts on productivity improvements to enhance the quality of the Singapore workforce.
 Mr Gan had been instrumental in overseeing and developing manpower policies to meet the challenges of a rapidly changing business environment in Singapore, and played a critical role in building a first class Continuing Education and Training system for a globally competitive workforce.